What is better than BLE for indoor positioning system?

 You place BLE beacons every 10-30m inside your premises.
 The beacons are small and can be easily camouflaged.
 For example, they emit Bluetooth signals once per second, and with this location update rate, they can run on an internal battery for one year or so.
 After one year, you change the battery on all of them.

 You use mobile phones as your mobile trackers don’t need any changes or add-ons.
 They run an application that communicates with stationary beacons and calculates their position based on the radio signal strength of particular stationary BLE beacons and their known position.
-Everything works very well, albeit not too precise – 2-5m typically, which is OK for many applications (see examples above) but not for most industrial applications.
+Everything works very well, albeit not too precisely – 2-5m typically, which is OK for many applications (see examples above) but not for most industrial applications.

 Why exactly BLE is not good for industrial applications